benitomartin/de-ch-weather/README.md

 <h3 align="center"><i>Mage Data Ingestion</i></h3>
 &nbsp;

 The following picture shows two pipelines used to send the data to the google cloud bucket.
 It can be sent either directly to the bucket or to a partitioned folder inside the bucket containing the year/month/day structure.
 The last one is the approach taken so that the file can be updated on a daily basis and the data from prevous days are kept.
+Finally the data are sent from the bucket to BigQuery.

 <p>
     <img src="/images/weather_to_gcs_parquet.png"/>